hashicorp/consul/website/source/docs/agent/http/snapshot.html.markdown

 If ACLs are enabled, the client will need to supply an ACL Token with management privileges.

-The body of the request should a snapshot zip archive as given by the `GET` method.
+The body of the request should be a snapshot archive returned from a previous call to the `GET` method.

 The return code is 200 on success.